MorrisMA/MAM65C02-Processor-Core/README.md

 General Description
 -------------------

-This project is a project to demonstrate a microprogrammed implementation of the WDC65C02 microprocessor.
+This project provides a microprogrammed implementation of the WDC 65C02 microprocessor.

 It is provided as a core.
 Several external components are required to form a functioning processor: (1) memory, (2) interrupt controller, and (3) I/O interface buffers.
 The Verilog testbench provided demonstrates a simple configuration for a functioning processor implemented with the M65C02
 core: M65C02_Core.
-The core provides all the logic to execute the original op-codes of the W65C02 processor, and not the extended instructions of the current W65C02S synthesizable core.
+Currently, the core provided here only executes the original op-codes of the WDC 65C02 processor, and not the extended instructions of the current WDC W65C02S synthesizable core.
+(In addition to the original 65C02 instructions, the WDC W65C02S also implements the BBSx, BBRx, SMBx, and RMBx instructions introduced by Rockwell in the R65C02, and additional instructions introduced by WDC in its 65C802/65C816 microprocessors.)

 The core handles an interrupt signal, which external logic asserts after it processes any interrupts that it provides.
 That is, the core accepts and performs